 - It can also curb morning sickness.

-And speaking of an upset stomach, pregnant women in particular should take note: Ginger may help reduce symptoms of morning sickness!
-In fact, research supports the safety and efficacy of ginger during pregnancy, with some improvement in symptoms when compared to a placebo.
+And speaking of an upset stomach, pregnant women in particular should take note: it may help reduce symptoms of morning sickness!
+In fact, research supports the safety and its efficacy during pregnancy, with some improvement in symptoms when compared to a placebo.

 - It may help prevent heart disease.